Adele: Personal life

-Born in the North London district of Tottenham, Adele supports local football club Tottenham Hotspur.

 In 2015, Adele said, "I'm a feminist, I believe that everyone should be treated the same, including race and sexuality".
 Supportive of the LGBT community, on 12 June 2016, an emotional Adele dedicated her show in Antwerp, Belgium, to the victims of the mass shooting at a gay nightclub in Orlando, Florida, United States, earlier that day, adding, "The LGBTQ community, they're like my soul mates since I was really young, so I'm very moved by it."

-In April 2018, it was widely reported that Adele had become an ordained minister in order to officiate at close friend comedian Alan Carr's wedding to Paul Drayton, something which Adele herself subsequently confirmed.
+Adele became an ordained minister to officiate at the wedding of the comedian Alan Carr and Paul Drayton.
 The wedding, held in January 2018, took place in the garden of her house in Los Angeles, California.
-Adele's close friends include Nicole Richie, Jennifer Lawrence, Cameron Diaz, Emma Stone, Laura Dockrill, Lauren and Aaron Paul, James Corden, and Elton John, among others.
-Drake called Adele "One of [his] best friends in the world".
+On 14 October 2023, during a concert of her Weekends with Adele residency, Adele revealed that she had suffered from "borderline alcoholism" since her 20s and that she had been sober for three months.